JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 ![image](https://user-images.githubusercontent.com/72783315/195106282-db91910e-dda6-413a-b8d3-fd2da0fafeec.png)

 ### Packet switching
 Data is sent over networks in small chunks called data packets / ip packets.
 Packets are treated individualy and can travel across any route.
 Routers are responsible for finding the best route for the packets.
 For example if a router fails the packts just go around it.
 At the destination the packets are assembled and any missing packets are requested.

+The header of the packet contains information that the routers need for packet switching (see above).

+### Network Performace
 Network traffic causes latency - packets build up in the routers memory and take longer to arrive.

-The header of the packet contains information that the routers need for packet switching (see above).
+Latency (delay), error rate (how many packets get lost) and bandwidth (speed of transfer) all affect network performance.

 ## Hardware
 Home networks ussually just put all of these into one device.
 Also A hub is just a faster switch.
 Fibreoptics / other cables exist